filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/workers.md

 ---
 title: "Workers"
-description: "Lotus workers has a lot of advanced configurations you can tune to optimize your storage provider setup.
+description: "Lotus has a lot of advanced configurations you can tune to optimize your storage provider setup.
 This guide explains the advanced configuration options for Seal and PoSt workers"
-lead: "Lotus workers has a lot of advanced configurations you can tune to optimize your storage provider setup.
+lead: "Lotus has a lot of advanced configurations you can tune to optimize your storage provider setup.
 This guide explains the advanced configuration options for Seal and PoSt workers"
 draft: false
 menu:
     storage-providers: